ssciwr/sustainable_development_course/unit1/PREPARATION.md

 1  4  5  6
 The script took 2.1 seconds to run!
 ```
 1. Test if Jupyter is running: In your anaconda prompt, type `jupyter-notebook`.
-If a Window pops up asking you with which App to open the Notebook, choose your favorite browser.
+If a window pops up asking you with which App to open the Notebook, choose your favorite browser.
 1. If on Windows, you can also open Jupyter from the Anaconda Navigator, just make sure to select the correct conda environment before launching Jupyter.